zajacn/metagenomics_course_FGCZ/README.md

 Please look at the following slides to run the FastQC tutorial.

 * [FastQC tutorial link](FastQC.pptx)

+Now that we have completed the excercises we will go on to a lecture on 16S and then a guest talk.
+Afterwards we will do an excercises using QIIME2.

 ### QIIME2 analysis on SUSHI